WSU-CDSC/Documentation/Cloud-AIP-Workflow.md

 `b2 sync --dryRun 'b2://BUCKET-NAME/PATH-TO-TARGET' '/home/myuser/Desktop/TEST'`.
 To execute the download simply remove the `--dryRun` flag.

-__Note: ALL Packages downloaded for archival needs should have AIP Bag integrity validated__
+__Note: ALL Packages downloaded for archival needs should have AIP fixity integrity validated__

 More information about the `sync` command is available from Backblaze in [this how to article](https://help.backblaze.com/hc/en-us/articles/226937867-How-do-I-use-the-b2-sync-command-)